cefn/lauf/docs/discussion/index.md

 }
 ```

+In the examples below we will see how the `planOfAction` adapter in Lauf enables an `Action` to be used **_as_** a function.
+Your code can then continue to be written in the style of normal `async`/`await` code.

-Coding with actions (instead of calling functions directly) means steps and their parameters are inspectable and the context and timing of execution can be decided separately.
+Coding with `Actions` (instead of calling functions directly) means key steps and their parameters are inspectable and the context and timing of execution can be decided separately.
+In this way, testing and debugging middleware can intervene in your control flow without changing your coding style.

-This minor change in coding style, combined with careful use of Typescript language structures, is enough to make logic explicit, predictable, inspectable, testable and replayable, just like a Redux application.

-To achieve this, reducer-based frameworks will use an action type, a structured payload definition, probably an Action creator, possibly a thunk creator, with the result sent via a dispatcher to (hopefully) line up with corresponding behaviour in a reducer and probably some middleware.

-Lauf aims to avoid all this.

 The rest of this document uses working tutorial examples to explain the approach.
-After reading the explanations, you can browse the source code and tests of each example [here](./tutorialcode).
+After reading the explanations, you can browse the source code and tests of each example [here](./examples/index).

 ## ActionPlans, ActionSequences